Testalope003/NodeGraphQt-PySide6-/README.md

 NodeGraphQt is a node graph UI framework for `PySide2` that can be implemented and re-purposed into applications.

-> This fork/branch makes minor compatability changes for Qt.py v1.4.1 and Pyside6 v6.7.3.
+> **This fork/branch** makes minor compatability changes for Qt.py v1.4.1 and Pyside6 v6.7.3.

+> *(I saw another fork updating for Qt6 using qtpy (rather than Qt.py); **this** fork differs in that I'm trying to make as minimal changes as possible by keeping with Qt.py.
+The tradeoff is that afaik the current Qt.py release currently supports PySide6, but not PyQt6 (unlike qtpy which supports both).*

 <img src="https://raw.githubusercontent.com/jchanvfx/NodeGraphQt/main/docs/_images/screenshot.png" width="100%" title="NodeGraphQt">